-How to Fix Samsung Galaxy that Gets Stuck in Reboot Loop
+How to Fix Samsung Boot Loop

-Here is the letter from our readers who recently experienced this kind of problem that Samsung Galaxy 20/8/7/S6/S6 Edge//S5/S4/S3/S2 always gets stuck or keeps restarting in reboot loop.
+Here is the letter from our readers who recently experienced this kind of problem that Samsung Galaxy 20/8/7/S6/S6 Edge//S5/S4/S3/S2 gets stuck or keeps restarting in reboot loop.
 Probably most of you might have met same situation.
 This is a common Android firmware bug which put your Samsung Galaxy into endless booting loop.

-Situation 1: If you can boot to Safe Mode and your phone doesn't restart, there is a possibility that it is caused by third part app.
+If you can boot to Safe Mode and your phone doesn't restart, there is a possibility that it is caused by third part app.
 To confirm it you have to let the device run in safe mode for at least an hour and observe whether it would reboot by itself.

 - Step1.
 Turn off your device completely.
 Wait for a while and then press and hold "Power" button.

-- Step2.
+Step2.
 Release the "Power" button when Samsung Galaxy logo pops up on the screen.

 - Step3.
 Press and hold "Volume Down" key as soon as release the "Power" button.

 - Step4.
 Hold "Volume Down" key until the reboot process is completed.